DETAILED ACTION

 Claims 1-3, 5 and 10-13 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Berthusen et al. (US 7,503,921).

-Regarding claim 1, Berthusen et al. disclose a rotary instrument capable of use for dental implantology or endodontics, comprising at least a proximal part (see figure below) configured to be connected to a rotational drive means (column 3, lines 24-25), a distal part (52) whose shape is determined by the use of the instrument, characterized in that the instrument comprises flexible means (38, 56) allowing flexibility of said instrument (column 3, line 56 – column 4, line 5, figures 5-6).
+Regarding claim 1, Berthusen et al. disclose a rotary instrument capable of use for dental implantology and/or endodontics, comprising a proximal part (see figure below) configured to be connected to a rotational drive (column 3, lines 24-25), a distal part (52) having a working end whose shape is configured for use in dental implantology and/or endodontics (if one so chooses to couple a dental implant tool and/or endodontics head to the distal part), and flexible means (38, 56) for allowing flexibility of said rotary instrument (column 3, line 56 – column 4, line 5, figures 5-6) for dental implantology and/or endodontics, said flexible means providing a rigidity in flexion and sufficient rigidity in torsion for use of the rotary instrument for dental implantology and/or endodontics (if one so chooses to use the tool in dental applications).

 Regarding claim 2, Berthusen et al. disclose that the flexible means have two states, a flexible state (when the recesses and projections are disengaged to position the head at the correct angle, aka biases away from reamer 14, column 3, line 56 - column 4, line 5) and a rigid state (“fixed angle orientation” when the recesses and projections are engaged, column 3, line 56 - column 4, line 5).